-According to the NHTSA, a BAC of .02 can cause effects such as slight loss of judgment and relaxation of the body.
+According to the NHTSA, blood alcohol concentrations of .02 can cause effects such as slight loss of judgment and relaxation of the body.
 A person’s body may feel slightly warm, and the mood may be altered.
 This can affect the driver’s ability to track moving targets while driving, and decrease the ability to multitask.
 For example, it may be more difficult to divide the attention on braking and accelerating while also following the road in front of them.

-For some, the effects are very, very minimal with a BAC of .02 and for others, the effects can be those mentioned above.
+For some, the effects are very, very minimal with blood alcohol concentrations of .02 and for others, the effects can be those mentioned above.
 However, it is important to keep in mind that even with such a low BAC, and a BAC that is technically not intoxicated, it still can have effects on the ability to drive safely.

 A BAC of .08 can result in poor balance, muscle control, and a slower reaction time.
 Effects of intoxication can result in impaired memory, reasoning, and self-control.
 A person with this BAC is legally intoxicated and can be charged with a DUI.
 Effects on driving at this BAC level could include impaired perception, and decreased ability to process signals and control the speed of the car.